An Introduction to Probabilistic Programming: Model-based Reasoning

 Consequently,

 which is equivalent to

 There are several things that can be learned about conditioning from even this simple example.
 The result of the conditioning operation is a {\em distribution} parameterized by the observed or given quantity.
-Unfortunately this distribution will in general not have an analytic form because, for instance, we usually won't be so lucky that the normalizing integral has an algebraic analytic solution nor, in the case that it is not, will it usually be easily calculable.
+Unfortunately this distribution will in general not have an analytic form; we usually won't be so lucky that the normalizing integral has an algebraic analytic solution nor will it usually be easily calculable numerically.

 This does not mean that all is lost.
 Remember that the $\sim$ operator is overloaded to mean two things, density evaluation and exact sampling.
 Neither of these are possible in general.
 However the latter, in particular, can be approximated, and often consistently even without being able to do the former.
 For this reason amongst others our focus will be on sampling-based characterizations of conditional distributions in general.